mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

   65368hf0c91d871a87afbcbf  My Awesome Service   Inserted
 ```

-After the upload, the image keys will be replaced with the `imageUrl` and the `supportedByImageUrl`; to obtain the updated version of the item use the `get` command:
+After the upload, the image keys will be replaced with the `imageUrl` and the `supportedByImageUrl`; to obtain the updated version of the item, use the `get` command:
 ```sh
 miactl marketplace get 65368hf0c91d871a87afbcbf > myAwesomeService.json
 ```